 - Red and Blue Food Coloring: I used a mix of gel and liquid food coloring, but you can use whatever you are most comfortable with.

-For this dessert recipe, you'll want to have on hand 9” springform pan, mixing bowls, hand mixer, measuring cups and spoons, tinfoil, roasting pan, wire cooling rack.
+For this dessert recipe, you'll want to grab your 9” springform pan, mixing bowls, hand mixer, measuring cups and spoons, tinfoil, roasting pan and a wire cooling rack.

-- Crust Mixture: Use Oreo crumbs, chocolate cookie crust, or classic graham cracker crumbs with melted butter for different bases.
+- Crust Mixture: Use Oreo crumbs, chocolate cookie crust or classic graham cracker crumbs for different base batter.

 - Dairy: Swap heavy cream for sour cream in the filling for added tang.